 However, it is also important to consider the possible variation in cockle size across years that arises from the different sampling stations that are surveyed each year.
-The GLMM fitted for adult cockle density highlighted the high level of variation between sampling locations.
-It is also possible that there are similarly high levels of variation in cockle size across sampling locations within the survey site.
-It was not possible to model cockle size in this way as the data did not conform to the prerequisites of the modelling approach.
+Both cockle density and size seem to show high variation between sampling locations within the survey site.
 Hancock and Franklin (1972) showed that local variability in growth rate can occurs within a site between areas separated by relatively short distances.
 It is clear from the maps showing the average size of cockles at each sampling station in each year that there is variation in cockle sizes over relatively short distances within the survey area.
 It appears the survey stations with the highest densities of cockles have a lower average size of cockles (Figure 6, Figure 10).
 Evidence from the literature suggests that cockle growth rate decreases as population density increases probably due to increased competition for food, and direct interference or disturbance due to burrowing and direct contact between individuals (Orton, 1926; Hancock and Franklin, 1972; Jensen, 1992; Montaudouin and Bachelet, 1996).
-Montaudouin & Bachelet (1996) reported highest juvenile growth rates at low density (160-200 adults /m2) whereas adult growth rates were only depressed at the highest density examined (2000 adults/m2).
-The data from the Exe Estuary suggests that adult cockles are present in densities ~1200 adults/m2, so it is unclear whether the patterns in the average size of cockles observed across sample locations is a result of reduced growth rates at higher densities or due to random variation in cockle sizes across sample sites.
+Montaudouin & Bachelet (1996) reported highest juvenile growth rates at low density (160-200 adults m-2) whereas adult growth rates were only depressed at the highest density examined (2000 adults m-2).
+The data from the Exe Estuary suggests that adult cockles are present in densities ~150 adults m-2, so it is unclear whether the patterns in the average size of cockles observed across sample locations is a result of reduced growth rates at higher densities or due to random variation in cockle sizes across sample sites.

 Previous evidence shows that cockles on the Exe Estuary are an important food source for several species of bird, with varying preferences of cockle size between bird species (Durell et al., 2007).
-In particular, the black-tailed godwit, bar-tailed godwit and curlew have been shown to feed on medium cockles (10-19.9 m), whereas oystercatchers, which are a feature of the Exe Estuary SPA, feed on larger cockles (15-44.9 mm) cockles (Durell et al., 2007).
+In particular, the black-tailed godwit, bar-tailed godwit and curlew have been shown to feed on medium cockles (10-19.9 mm), whereas oystercatchers, which are a feature of the Exe Estuary SPA, feed on larger (15-44.9 mm) cockles (Durell et al., 2007).
 Despite variations in the average cockle size over time and the small decline in adult cockle density across the years, it is unlikely that the availability of the preferred cockle sizes for these species of birds is in decline.
+2020 appears to have been a poor year for cockles on the Exe estuary with a dip in both the average density and total biomass on the bed.
+These have shown signs of recovery between 2020 and 2022, but it is important that monitoring in future years is continued to identify any potential long-term declines.
 D&S IFCA has noted a significant decline in mussel density on the Exe Estuary following the two previously mentioned mortality events (Stephenson and Henly, 2021).
-The relatively stable cockle stocks on the Exe Estuary are likely enabling the bird populations to persist in this location, despite declines in their other food sources.
+The relatively stable cockle stocks on the Exe Estuary may be enabling the bird populations to persist in this location, despite declines in their other food sources.